Trusted Dekalb County Traffic Court Lawyers

 Being Able to Pay Ticket Online GA Is Not Always the Best Option

 Not all citations are payable online.
 Your attorney could advise you as to whether an online payment is the best choice for your case.
-If you do pay your ticket online, you will need data like your ticket number and the date of the citation as well as payment information.
+If you do pay your ticket online, you will need information like your ticket number and the court date of the citation as well as payment information.

 Keep in mind, by paying the fee, you are technically admitting to guilt.
 All citations that are associated with points on your driving record will be reported to the Georgia Department of Driver Services.